coppolaemilio/notes/README.md

 ## Todo:

-- Moving done list to bottom of list
 - Show "add to home screen" button if visiting from a browser
 - Close menu on blur
 - Order notes